 What are some of the best printer options for printing black and white photos in your studio or at home?
 Here are three printers to consider:

 Canon has quite a few things in their wheelhouse, but one of the things they’re known best for is camera technology.
-With the iPF5100, Canon clearly utilized knowledge gained in building cameras to build on of the most state of the art photo printers available.
+With the imagePROGRAF PRO-1000 Canon clearly utilized knowledge gained in building cameras to build on of the most state of the art photo printers available.

 This printer features 12 pigmented ink pots, four of which are grayscale tones—two blacks and two greys in photo and matte finishes respectively.
 That type of ink tone range is great for a wide variety of B&W print tasks.
-THe iPF5100 comes in a large format size 17” wide and draws from a paper roll perfect for oversized prints.
+The PRO-1000 comes in a large format size 17” wide.

 Epson has always taken photo printing very seriously.
-That’s why the features on the new Stylus Pro 4900 are so stacked.
+That’s why the features on the new SureColor P800 are so stacked.
 It all begins with a 17” paper width great for printing gallery-sized photos with HD quality pigmented inks for the utmost in clarity.
 Higher end Epson printers utilize industry leading color management and custom pairing for RIP drivers.

-The Stylus Pro’s dedication to both software and hardware make it one of the best affordable-range B&W printer options on the market.
+The SureColor’s dedication to both software and hardware make it one of the best affordable-range B&W printer options on the market.
 It also has 3-Level Black Ink Technology that simultaneously uses different shades of black and significantly improves the gray balance while eliminating color casts.

-The Z3200 also features HP’s Quad-black ink set for clean lines and transitions as well as natural and accurate grays in B&W photos.
-For fans of high gloss photography in the gallery setting, the Z3200 also comes with HP Gloss Enhancer for smoother high gloss photo finishes.
+The Z9+ also features HP’s black ink set for clean lines and transitions as well as natural and accurate grays in B&W photos.
+For fans of high gloss photography in the gallery setting, the Z9+ also comes with HP Gloss Enhancer for smoother high gloss photo finishes.
 You also have the option of loading two rolls of different media at the same time.